 3How does The Adventuress Cup work?

 Race participants can join the fun on the water or virtually.
 Each participant may be a part of a real or virtual crew.
 Crew members are encouraged to participate in peer-to-peer fundraising and Wind in Your Sails pre-race challenges to improve their boat’s handicap (or score).
 All activities will follow safety guidelines and procedures from the CDC, USCG, and WA State Department of Health.
-All participating boats must meet safety and other requirements outlined in the official Notice of Race (2021 will be posted soon, see links below to reference 2020 NOR).
+All participating boats must meet safety and other requirements outlined in the official Notice of Race.
 All boats are welcome - sailboats of all sizes are encouraged to race and power boats are invited to join in a pre-race parade!

 4Why should I race my boat in the Adventuress Cup?

 September 20, 2020 was the inaugural year of an exciting new sailing race that brought people and sailboats together in Shilshole Bay – in a Covid-safe way – to compete, to celebrate the extraordinary Salish Sea marine environment and to raise funds to support the youth mission of the iconic schooner Adventuress.
 The 1913 gaff-rigged schooner is owned and operated by the nonprofit Sound Experience.
 Over the past thirty years, some 30,000 children and teens have climbed aboard Adventuress for powerful day and overnight programming.
 Together, young people raise the sails, take the helm and learn how our daily actions make a difference in the health of our waterways and oceans.
 As important, they experience what it means to be a shipmate.